ThatNinjaGuy/jarvis/README.md

-# Google Calendar Integration for ADK Voice Assistant
+# Jarvis Assistant

-This document explains how to set up and use the Google Calendar integration with your ADK Voice Assistant.
+This document explains how to set up and use the Jarvis Assistant.
+This has multiple functionalities integrated with it via MCP servers to enable user journey.

 ## Setup Instructions